An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Crohn's Disease

 The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

-This study investigates the efficacy and safety of an investigational medication in individuals with moderately to severely active Crohn's Disease (CD).
-The purpose of this study is to understand how the investigational medication can affect the symptoms and progression of CD.
+This study investigates the effectiveness and safety of an investigational medication in people with moderately to severely active Crohn's Disease.
+The focus of the study is to evaluate how well the investigational medication works and how safe it is for people with this condition.
+Researchers aim to gather information on the medication's impact on the participants' health and symptoms.

-- Who can participate: Adults aged 18 to 80 years with moderately to severely active Crohn's Disease can participate.
-Individuals aged 16 to 18 may also join if they meet specific developmental criteria.
-Key eligibility includes having an inadequate response to previous therapies.
+- Who can participate: Participants aged 18 to 80 years with moderately to severely active Crohn's Disease can join.
+Those aged 16 to 17 may also be eligible if they meet certain development criteria.
+Participants should have tried other treatments without success.

 - Study timelines: The study will last up to 35 weeks.